-FIFA bans Olympic bronze-winning coach in fixing bribes case
+FIFA bans ex-Nigeria coach for life over match-fixing bribes

-ZURICH (AP) - The coach who led Nigeria to bronze at the 2016 Rio de Janeiro Olympics has been banned for life by FIFA for agreeing to receive bribes to fix soccer matches.
+ZURICH (AP) - FIFA has banned former Nigeria coach Samson Siasia for life for receiving bribes to fix soccer matches.

-Samson Siasia was punished in the latest case from the investigation into renowned Singaporean match-fixer Wilson Perumal.
+It is the latest punishment from the investigation into Singaporean match-fixer Wilson Perumal.

-FIFA did not specify which games were investigated as it also fined Siasia 50,000 Swiss francs ($50,000) on Friday.

-“Siasia agreed to receive bribes in relation to the manipulation of matches in violation,” FIFA said.

-Siasia coached Nigeria from December 2010 through October 2011 and again in 2016 when he also led the men’s under-23s team at the 2016 Olympics where they beat Honduras 3-2 in the bronze medal match.
+FIFA didn’t specify which games Siasia took money to manipulate.
+He coached Nigeria from December 2010 through October 2011 and again in 2016 when he also coached the men’s under-23s team to bronze at the Rio de Janeiro Olympics.

-Siasia is the latest person involved in the Rio Olympics to be convicted by FIFA of match fixing.
-In 2017, Ghanaian referee Joseph Lamptey was banned from soccer for life.
+FIFA opened the ethics case into Siasia only in February, and also fined him 50,000 Swiss francs ($50,000) on Friday.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports